Deltares/ra2ce/README.rst

 hazard\_threshold
 -----------------

-in the unit of the hazard map
+Should be in the unit of the hazard map.

 origin\_shp
 -----------